ghc-proposals/ghc-proposals/proposals/0000-extended-dependency-generation.rst

 Alternatives
 ------------

 One option is to expand on ``-M``, but users expect this option to be fast, while some of the dependency information required by this proposal can only be discovered later in the compilation pipeline.
-In particular dependencies added in Template Haskell splices by ``addDependentFile``.
+In particular dependencies added by plugins or in Template Haskell splices by ``addDependentFile``.
 Additionally, the output of ``-M`` is a makefile, which cannot include information such as which about search paths or package databases where queried.

 Unresolved Questions
 --------------------

-* Should we create some mechanism for plugins to declare build dependencies or should this be left as future work?

-* Should we add a ``{-# DEPENDS fileA fileB ... #-}`` module pragma, which allows a source file to explicitly declare a dependency (e.g. due to ``addDependentFile``)?
-This would allow dependencies to be discovered earlier (i.e. with ``-precompilation-deps``).
-This may also provide a workaround mechanism for potential bugs in GHC that omit dependency information.

 Implementation Plan